alanyongy/aegis-multiagent-ai/README.md

 >
 > The observed information about these cells with survivors (rubble information, number of survivors, etc) is messaged to all other agents.
 >
-> When an agent's indexToObserve is larger than the list of cells with survivors, they send a message to all agents to end the synchronzation stage.
+> When an agent’s indexToObserve exceeds the number of survivor-containing cells, it sends a message to all agents to end the synchronization stage (which will be received next round).
 >
+> This early-stage synchronization gives all agents a shared memory baseline, aligning each agent’s simulated world model.
 > </details>

 &nbsp;